Alabama Baptist State Board of Missions: Slavery issue

-Post Civil War
+Post-Civil War

 In 1871, the ABSC established a Sabbath-school Board.
 In 1875 this became the State Mission Board, originally located in Talladega.
 In 1880, it relocated to Selma in 1880.
 In the postwar years, women became increasingly active, in 1879 creating the women's central missions' committee, the predecessor of the Women's Missionary Union (WMU).
 In 1886, E. B. Teague introduced a resolution at the state convention to move Howard College to Birmingham.
 In 1887, the Convention relocated Howard College from Marion to Birmingham, which was industrializing and growing rapidly.

 While historically women constituted the majority of members of the Baptist Church and played many active roles in providing charity and supporting education, they were not ordained as ministers or allowed to hold offices in the church, associations and conventions.
 Gradually they took on more formal leadership roles.
 The ASBC did admit women delegates in 1913, years before they received the right to vote through the national amendment to the constitution.
 In 1972 the convention elected its first woman vice-president, Miriam Jackson, then dean of women at Jacksonville State University and recording secretary for the Alabama Baptist Executive Board.

 The church accepted and supported separate churches for African Americans.
 The St. Louis Street Missionary Baptist Church in Mobile was established in 1853, and the first three pastors were white, but in 1865 the title was transferred to the first African-American pastor, Rev. Charles Leavens.
 In 1874, the ABC passed a resolution at this church to establish an educational institute for blacks called Selma University.

-Effect of the Civil Rights Movement
+Civil rights movement

-The Civil Rights Movement of the 1950s and 1960s forced changes in the position of the organization on segregation.
+The civil rights movement of the 1950s and 1960s forced changes in the position of the organization on segregation.
 In 1956 the Christian Life Commission of the ABC described the first black student of the University of Alabama as a "seeming tool of the NAACP" and said it could not view the policy of forced integration as "the will of God for our state in 1956".
 The ABC commission called for "more independent" black ministers to help defuse racial tensions, but had difficulty finding ministers who were not associated with the NAACP, at least in sympathy.

 In 1995, the Southern Baptist Convention voted to adopt a resolution renouncing its racist roots and apologizing for its past defense of slavery.
 ABC churches and denominational leadership were supportive of this apology.

 In 1999 Dr. Thomas E. Corts, president of Samford University said "The Alabama Baptist Convention ... are on record as saying that we need to grant opportunities to all races, and we don't want to compromise that opportunity.
 We're all God's children."